-The 2250 crawler or truck crane can be used to assemble and disassemble its own boom sections when the crane is equipped with self-erect guide sheaves in the boom butt and is configured as shown in Figure 4-35.
-Otherwise, an assist crane is required.
+An assist crane is not required to assemble and disassemble the boom sections.
+The 2250 crawler or truck crane can be used to assemble and disassemble its own boom sections when the crane is equipped with self-erect guide sheaves in the boom butt and is configured as shown in Figure 4-42.

-To prevent crane from tipping or boom butt from collapsing, do not exceed maximum lifting capacity and radius given in Figure 4-35.
+To prevent crane from tipping or boom butt from collapsing, do not exceed maximum lifting capacity and radius given in Figure 4-42.